 However, a member of the costume team was forced to leave the Spanish production after being seriously hurt when she was struck by a tent (in an area another crewmember says was “known for being dangerously windy”), leaving her unable to work for several months after.

-Isabella Artitzone, who served as assistant costume designer in Spain until she resigned, says that accidents on set were happening “all the time,” especially on the mountain where they were shooting (where, on another note, the nearest toilet was more than a mile away).
+One crew member who worked on the shoot in Spain until resigning, says that accidents on set were happening “all the time,” especially on the mountain where they were shooting (where, on another note, the nearest toilet was more than a mile away).

-Among the injured was another colleague in the costume department, who slipped and was forced to work off set (before eventually quitting), claims Artitzone, while she adds that Helen Baxendale was one of the castmembers who fell.
+Among the injured was another colleague in the costume department, who slipped and was forced to work off set (before eventually quitting), claims the crew member, while adding that Helen Baxendale was one of the castmembers who fell.

 Another source added that only when Sheetal Talwar himself slipped and fell over was a “small hand rail commissioned to be put up.”